 For example, they might be booking media for their other clients with the same supplier.
 They can negotiate a better deal based on their overall spend, not just your spend.
-This is where the media agency makes their money.
-It’s in the difference between what you pay them, and how much of a discount they can negotiate with media suppliers.
+This is where the media agency makes most of its money.
+It’s in the difference between what clients pay them, and how good a deal they can negotiate with media suppliers.

-This approach also makes media buying easier for you from a purely admin point of view.
+You still get a good deal as you get the discount the media agency negotiates for you.
+It also makes media buying easier for you from an admin point of view.
 You only get one bill – from the media agency.
 They sort out all the individual payments to each media supplier in the plan.

 Media specifications and timelines

-They also organise the physical supply of the advertising materials to the media suppliers (usually working in partnership with the advertising agency).
+They also organise the physical supply of the advertising materials to the media suppliers (usually working with the advertising agency).

 Media channels differ in terms of size, format and times of the advertising they take.

-It’s the media agency’s job to make sure the creative teams are aware of these specifications.
+It’s the media agency’s job to make sure the creative teams know the specifications.

 For example, videos in the right dimensions and which run for the correct length of time for TV or cinema advertising.
-High resolution artwork for adverts to appear in magazines or on billboards.
-Correctly formatted digital media adverts to go on different website and social media channels.
-It’s part of their service to sort all this out so you don’t have to.
+High-resolution artwork for adverts to appear in magazines and on billboards.
+Correctly formatted digital media adverts to go on different websites and social media channels.
+It’s part of their service to sort all this out for you.
 It means every advert you book appears correctly and at the right time.

-The media agency will also handle all the timelines involved.
-Each media channel will have different lead times of when you need to provide the advertising materials.
-TV for example often has a long lead time and may need to be booked 12 weeks in advance.
-Whereas digital can often be booked only a day in advance.
+The media agency will also manage timelines.
+Each media channel will have different lead times when you need to supply the finished adverts.
+TV, for example, has a long lead time.
+It may need to be booked 12 weeks in advance.
+In contrast, digital can often be booked only a day in advance.

 Other media agency attitudes and behaviours to look for